feature-hub/feature-hub/README.md

 #### Providing Config Objects

-The integrator can provide config objects for Feature Services and Feature Apps via the Feature Service registry and Feature App manager:
+The integrator can provide config objects for Feature Services and Feature Apps, associated by their respective IDs, via the Feature Service registry and Feature App manager:

 ```js
 const featureServiceConfigs = {'acme:my-feature-service': {foo: 'bar'}};